 Objectives

-After completing the Department of Anesthesiology’s Quality Improvement and Patient Safety Residency Curriculum, residents will be able to:
+Upon completing the Department of Anesthesiology’s Quality Improvement and Patient Safety Residency Curriculum residents will be able to:

-This full-day course is designed to teach participants the tools and methodology they need to conduct a successful quality improvement initiative.
-Leading up to the workshop, participants reflect on the quality initiatives they would like to address based on their own clinical experiences.
+This full-day course is designed to introduce and teach participants the tools and methodology they need to conduct a successful quality improvement initiative.
+Residents and fellows tackle quality initiatives through a workshop led by NYP Clinical Systems Engineers.
+The workshop walks participants through the steps involved in completing such a project, including defining the problem, assessing the root cause, and brainstorming success measures.
 This provides them with the framework to address problems that arise in healthcare systems with the ultimate goal of enabling physicians to improve patient safety and quality of care.

-Residents have gone on to present their work in local and regional conferences, including the New York Academy of Medicine.
+Residents have gone on to present their project successes at Grand Rounds and in local and regional conferences, including the New York Academy of Medicine, PostGraduate Assembly in Anesthesiology, and American Society of Anesthesiologists.

 ASPIRE is a quality improvement initiative comprised of over 40 hospitals across the nation focused on decreasing variation in care in processes known to impact postoperative complications and cost.
 Anesthesiologists receive individualized feedback regarding their performance on various patient safety indicators.